gkapfham/pyohio2021-presentation/slides.md

 better Python programs with fewer defects.

 Do you want to learn more about type annotations in Python?
 Are you interested in learning to use cool new tools that improve programmer productivity?
-You are?
-Great!
 Let's dive into the presentation!

 The title of this talk is "Type Annotations in Python: Terribly Intimidating or Tremendously Informative?" and it was originally given at PyOhio 2021.